Get News & Updates Directly To Your Inbox

 Your doctor may recommend a colon screening if you have one or more symptoms.

-While the U.S. Preventive Services Task Force (USPSTF)recommends adults 45-75 be screened, talk about the risks and benefits with your health care provider – along with timing that’s right for you.*
+While the U.S. Preventive Services Task Force (USPSTF) recommends adults 45-75 be screened, talk about the risks and benefits with your health care provider.
+Ask when and how often you should be screened.*

 If you have a family history of colon cancer or other health issues that put you at higher risk, your doctor may advise earlier or more frequent screening.

-Today, there are simple noninvasive screening choices.
+Today, there are simple noninvasive screening choices, too.
 Talk to your health care provider (doctor, nurse practitioner, physician assistant, etc.) about which ones may be right for you.
 Each has advantages and disadvantages.
 The test you and your health care provider choose may depend on your preferences and medical condition.

 The most common screening option is colonoscopy.
 Using a flexible, lighted tube equipped with a small camera, your doctor can look at the whole rectum and colon for signs of cancer.
 Precancerous polyps may even be removed during the test.